pdefusco/CDE_CLI_Articles/code/CDESESSIONSEDONA.md

 You can use CDE Sessions in CDE Virtual Clusters of type "All Purpose - Tier 2".
 The following commands illustrate a basic Geospatial example with Apache Sedona.

+### Requirements

+* A CDE 1.20 Service in Public or Private Cloud (AWS, Azure, OCP, Cloudera ECS OK)
+* A CDE Virtual Cluster of type "All Purpose" with Spark 3.2 or above.
+* A working installation of the CDE CLI on your local machine.

 ### Step by Step Guide

 Create the CDE Custom Runtime with Apache Sedona.
 Notice this image has already been built for you.
 You can therefore skip this step if you'd like.